mautrix/telegram/README.md

 2. receive a messages in the chat or
 3. receive an invite to the chat

+Support for inviting users both Telegram and Matrix users to Telegram portal rooms is planned, but not yet implemented.

 #### Private messaging
 You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.

 If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.

+#### Bot commands
+Initiating chats with bots is no different from initiating chats with real Telegram users.

+The bridge translates `!commands` into `/commands`, which allows you to use Telegram bots without constantly escaping the slash.
+Please note that when messaging a bot for the first time, it may expect you to run `!start` first.
+The bridge does not do this automatically.

 ## Features & Roadmap
 * Matrix → Telegram